chiaatt/note-taking-fe/README.md

 This application is hosted on https://note-taking-fe-rjkm.onrender.com

 Please use the link above to view the application.
+*The server might be slow to load as it is free hosting*

 ## Running the application locally